 The Company's operating businesses are recognized and managed separately according to the nature of the products and services provided.
-The Company's four reportable operating segments are the operation and maintenance of race tracks and holding of horse races, the development and sale of real estate properties, rental of stables, building and other facilities, and the food and beverage services provided in its casino and restaurant.
+The Company's four reportable operating segments are the operation and maintenance of race tracks and holding of horse races, the development and sale of real estate properties restate front in the state properties restate properties restate front in the state properties restate properties sale of real estate properties, rental of stables, building and other facilities, and the food and beverage services provided in its casino and restaurant.
 No operating segments were aggregated to form these reportable operating segments.
 There have been no inter-segment sales and transfers.
 All sales and rendering of services are made to external customers and the Company does not have any major customers.